 This roast chicken with pancetta and olives and garlic from Gourmet magazine is braised in white wine to keep the chicken tender.
 A LOT of folks are calling it the best chicken recipe they’ve ever made.

 This simple chicken recipe with pancetta and olives and garlic is what folks are calling “One of the best chicken recipes ever!” and “crisp-skinned” and “juicy” and “aromatic” and “easy” and “heavenly.”
 (It’s traditionally made with rabbit, which is lovely, too.)
 You can use a whole chicken cut into pieces or you could use all thighs or drumsticks if you prefer.–David Leite

 What Wine Do I Serve With Roast Chicken?

 Pondering whether to uncork a bottle of red or white?
-We’d just as soon follow the lead of the editors at the late, great Gourmet and open a bottle of each.
-Gourmet’s recommended pours include, for the white, a Fattoria le Pupille Poggio Argentato ($15), “a blend of traminer and sauvignon blanc, a zippy bright, minderal-laden white that hails from the Tuscan region.”
-As for the red, they opted for a budget-friendly, less-complex Sangiovese produced by a top-flight brunello producer but made from the vineyard’s younger vines and labeled Talenti Rosso di Montalcino ($14).
-Don’t forget to take a sniff and a sip of each and tell us which you prefer with this dish.
+We’d just as soon open a bottle of each.
+Gourmet Magazine’s recommended pours for this chicken recipe include, for the white, a Fattoria le Pupille Poggio Argentato ($20), “a blend of traminer and sauvignon blanc, a zippy bright, minderal-laden white that hails from the Tuscan region.”
+As for the red, they opted for a budget-friendly, less-complex Sangiovese produced by a top-flight brunello producer but made from the vineyard’s younger vines and labeled Talenti Rosso di Montalcino ($19).
+Don’t forget to take a sip of each and tell us which you prefer with this dish.

 - 1/4 cup extra-virgin olive oil